 How long does it take for a Nest thermostat to charge?
 How long does Nest thermostat battery last without power?

 If it’s fully drained, your Nest thermostat may take up to 2 hours to recharge completely.
-The Nest thermostat battery only lasts for a maximum of 2 hours without power.
+The battery on Nest Learning Thermostat or Nest Thermostat E only lasts for a maximum of 2 hours between charges.
+The new Nest Thermostat doesn’t have this issue since it uses AAA batteries for power supply.

 Can you run a Nest thermostat without WiFi?